Sámi people: Tourism

 The tourism industry in Finland has been criticized for turning Sámi culture into a marketing tool by promoting opportunities to experience "authentic" Sámi ceremonies and lifestyle.
 At many tourist locales, non-Sámi dress in inaccurate replicas of Sámi traditional clothing, and gift shops sell crude reproductions of Sámi handicraft.
 One popular "ceremony", crossing the Arctic Circle, actually has no significance in Sámi spirituality.
 To some Sámi, this is an insulting display of cultural exploitation.

+Repatriation of objects and human remains to Lapland

+Since the late 1990s, the Sámi have occasionally obtained the repatriation of ceremonial or handicraft objects.
+These had been collected in the 19th century by the Swedes for "scientific" reasons and preserved in museums.
+Similarly, considered valuable for research in racial biology, many Sámi human remains had been unearthed at the request of universities.
+At the time, Sámi were considered inferior to "the Nordic race".

+In 1997, after several refusals, the skulls of the two decapitated leaders of a Sámi uprising in 1852 were officially reburied.
+Other small-scale repatriations – two or three skulls at a time – followed.
+In 2019, on the occasion of the International Day of the World's Indigenous Peoples, 25 skulls were reburied in the Swedish municipality of Lycksele.

+In May 2025, two new skulls were repatriated to the Gammelstad cemetery in Swedish Lapland.